 - Pattern Name: Enter a descriptive name. - Grp No: Enter the outbound trunk group for the SIP service provider.
 For the compliance test, trunk group 5 was used. - FRL: Set the Facility Restriction Level (FRL) field to a level that allows access to this trunk for all users that require it.
 The value of 0 is the least restrictive level. - Pfx Mrk: 1 The prefix mark (Pfx Mrk) of one will prefix any FNPA 10-digit number with a 1 and leave numbers of any other length unchanged.
 This will ensure 1 + 10 digits are sent to the service provider for long distance North American Numbering Plan (NANP) numbers.
-All HNPA 10 digit numbers are left unchanged. - Numbering Format: Set this field to unk-unk since private Numbering Format should be used for this route (see Section 5.7). - LAR: next
+All HNPA 10 digit numbers are left unchanged. - LAR: next